 A very broad way of looking at dental insurance is to think of it as covering routine and emergency treatment, sometimes even worldwide.

 What Is An Excess?

 When you take out a plan you can specify how much you want your excess, or deductible to be when you claim for treatment.
 The higher you make your excess, the less you will have to pay each month.
-If you don’t think that you will have much work than this might be the best option because it could work out cheaper over the long term.
-It varies from plan-to-plan and you will have to take in to consideration your circumstances when deciding.
+If you don’t think that you will have much work then this might be the best option because it could work out cheaper over the long term.
+It varies from plan-to-plan and you will have to take into consideration your circumstances when deciding.

 Should I Spread Repayments?

 This is a common method but should be carefully considered beforehand.This type of plan is called a ‘capitation plan’ and works slightly different to an insurance plan.

 Your dentist will want to sit down with you and discuss who much work you are estimated to have in a year.
 At this point he will come up with a figure, for example, they think that you will have £240 in treatment for the year.
 If you end up only having two check-ups in the year, you will still be paying £20 per month, but not requiring treatment near that amount.